paraaaasaur/springboot-chad/src/main/resources/static/note.md

 ## Questions

-* How to specify any method under a sub-package no matter what previous parent packages are called?
-   - e.g., Something like **.service.addAccount()
-* How to include multiple patterns
+* How to apply to package-private level method?